 PLB: 114 grams

 I’m sure you can see that my total is probably less than the weight of your day pack (empty).

-PS: I have usually gone for a higher number here than I actually carry (eg so that it is something you can currently buy), so that for example my tent weighs 185 grams, my current pack 230 grams…so, I could probably shave 300+ grams off this total, say to a max of 1.9kg!
+PS: I have usually gone for a higher number here than I actually carry (eg so that it is something you can currently readily buy), so that for example my tent weighs 185 grams, my current pack 230 grams, my dry shoes 13 grams, pillow 10 grams, groundsheet 23 grams …so, I would probably shave 300+ grams off this total, say to a max of 2.3kg!